 Black diamond watermelons are known for their enormous size and their juicy, sweet flesh.
 This heirloom variety is popular for home gardens as well as large, commercial farms.
-These dark, blue-green-black melons typically lack the usual stripes of more familiar watermelon varieties and have rich red flesh.
-This watermelon variety can easily weigh up to 50 pounds.
-Because of their large size, these melons require a long growing season to produce mature fruit.
+The dark, blue-green-black melons have rich red flesh. and typically lack the usual stripes of more familiar watermelon varieties.
+The melons, which can easily weigh up to 50 pounds, require a long growing season to produce mature fruit.

 |Botanical Name||Citrullus lanatus ‘Black Diamond’|